 The History of Goodstone

 THE EARLY DAYS AND THE CIVIL WAR: During the Civil War, three of Leith’s grandsons fought for the South.
 Two served with Colonel John Singleton’s Mosby Rangers and one fought with Confederate General J.E.B.
 Stuart.
-Civil war skirmishes occurred on the property, along Goose Creek and at the corner of Millville and Snake Hill Roads.
+Civil War skirmishes occurred on the property, along Goose Creek and at the corner of Millville and Snake Hill Roads.
 After the war, one son, Benjamin Franklin Leith settled on the property.
 For years, his family worked the farm.
 Several existing structures date back to the Leith family days, most notably the Dutch Cottage and French Farm Cottage.

-The current owner purchased the property from the Warburg Estate in 1996.
+PRESENT DAY: The current owner purchased the property from the Warburg estate in 1996.
 He visited the property for the first time on a beautiful mid-June morning and was so overwhelmed by its beauty that he made an offer to purchase the property the next day.
-However, he soon determined that the best way to steward such a large property was to convert it into a country inn.
+He determined that the best way to steward such a large property was to convert it into a Virginia country inn.
 Since 1998, with the help of many dedicated people, he has endeavored to restore and maintain this gorgeous property set in Virginia horse country.
 A great place for a Washington D.C. getaway!